BoD/android-contentprovider-generator/README.md

     // Optional - default value: 'etc/acpg' in the root project entitiesDir file('etc/acpg-entities')

-    // Package in which all the code will be generated providerJavaPackage 'com.example.app.provider'
+    // Java package in which all the code will be generated providerJavaPackage 'com.example.app.provider'

     // ContentProvider authority